Phone: (907) 372-3306 x31015

 4. 4 Purple Elmer’s Disappearing, Washable Glue Sticks

-I look forward to meeting you all and I can hardly wait for school to start--August 19th!!
+I look forward to meeting you all and I can hardly wait for the ice cream social on Thursday, August 15 from 11:00-12:30 (we wil meet in the gym first then mosey on down to the classroom)!